bimdaya/bitcoin-currency-analyzer/README.md

 Requirements
 --------------------
 * Node.js v10 LTS

-* I have used Browser plugin which enables CROS
+* If CROS is not enabled, the application uses `/src/common/supported-currencies.json` to retrieve Currency Codes

 Quick Start
 --------------------